Yahara-Software/thalia-nero-adventurer-journey-be/README.md

 # Adventurer Journey - Back End
 The candidate should fork the main branch.
-After completing their work they will then create a PR back to the branch for Yahara Software to review.
+After completing their work they will compress (zip) their code and submit back to the storage bucket linked in the email.

 They will follow the story below and create a program to solve the problem.